 - Any underlying illness will also need to be addressed at the same time once therapy is started for SIBO.

-- The prognosis depends upon how well the associated illnesses are managed.
+- The prognosis depends upon how well the associated illnesses are managed and the response to therapy.
 Relapse is fairly common.

 The small intestine is a relatively clean place.
 The stomach receives food, mixes it with acid and digestive juices and turns it into a clean slurry that is pushed through the three parts of small intestine (duodenum, jejunum, ileum) where the nutrients are absorbed into the body.
 The refuse is dumped into the large intestine, or colon, where water is absorbed and the feces become more solid and are eliminated from the body.